 God shows a special concern for those in poverty and acts in history to lift them up.
 The Bible teaches that societies should organize so that all members have genuine access to the resources needed to live a decent life and provide for those who are unable to care for themselves.
 In the face of historic deficits, our nation faces unavoidable choices about how to balance needs and resources and allocate burdens and sacrifices.
 In making these choices, Congress and the administration should give moral priority to programs that protect the life and dignity of poor and vulnerable people.
 Tax revenues and public spending are instruments of economic development and social solidarity.
 We should ensure intergenerational justice for all, rather than pitting generations against each other.

-The tax bill being voted on this week in the Senate will blow up the deficit in order to cut taxes for the wealthiest while cutting programs for the poor and vulnerable.
+The tax bill being voted on this week will blow up the deficit in order to cut taxes for the wealthiest while cutting programs for the poor and vulnerable.
 That moral choice is immoral and contrary to the priority of the poor in our Scriptures.
 So we are calling Christians to act.
 This comes after endless meetings and calls with our members of Congress, countless statements, press releases, sermons, and lobbying and praying for and with the most vulnerable.
-It is now time for nonviolent, faith-based, civil disobedience for those called and for all of us to present what God says in our Scriptures about the poor to every member of the Senate who is about to vote for a bill that would devastate low-income people and families.
+It is now time for nonviolent, faith-based, civil disobedience for those called and for all of us to present what God says in our Scriptures about the poor who is about to vote for a bill that would devastate low-income people and families.

 Here's what you can do.